vstinner/sixer/README.rst

 * Version 0.6.1

+ - Display the name of the operation which modified files
+ - Display also the name of the operation in warnings
  - Add ``dict0`` and ``dict_add`` operations
  - ``six_moves`` now also patches ``mock.patch()``.
 For example,
    ``with mock.patch('__builtin__.open'): ...`` is replaced with